Skip to main content

 • Connector tls fields — Identity connectors reference a profile for secure communication with upstream identity providers

-This design allows multiple TLS configurations for different purposes — one for the HTTP listener, another for upstream IdP connections, and another for Redis cache connections.
+This design allows multiple TLS configurations for different purposes — one for the HTTP listener, another for upstream IdP connections, and another for external cache connections.
 Profile names are user-chosen strings.
 For example, setting http.tls: "default" tells the HTTP server to use the TLS profile named "default".
+The Orchestrator validates all TLS profile references at startup.
+If any configuration section references a profile name that does not exist under the tls key, the Orchestrator refuses to start and logs the invalid reference.

 Key Concepts